shanurwan/SQL-Budget-Tracker/README.md

 ## 📚 Technologies Used
 MySQL 8.0+

-Native SQL: TRIGGER, PROCEDURE, EVENT, VIEW
+Native SQL: TRIGGER, PROCEDURE, EVENT

 Bank data in CSV format (any bank)